STRUCTURAL SUPPORT FOR SAFER, HEALTHIER TREES

-These are all situations where cabling or bracing can help protect your tree and save your property from damage.
+These are all situations where structural support, such as cabling or bracing, can help protect your tree and save your property from damage.

 What Is Cabling?
 Bracing?